-Table 1: Statistics for implemented programs: lines of code for program-specific libraries (Libs), definitions of concurroids and decorations (Conc), actions (Acts), stability lemmas (Stab), spec and proof sizes of the main functions (Main), total LOC count (Total), and build times (Build).
+Table 1: Statistics for implemented programs: lines of code for program-specific libraries (Libs), definitions of concurroids and decorations (Conc), actions (Acts), stability-related lemmas (Stab), spec and proof sizes of the main functions (Main), total LOC count (Total), and build times (Build).
+The "-" entries indicate the components that were not needed for the example.